pachacamac/picodepen/README.md

 # picodepen

+picodepen is an overlapping acronym that stands for

+    pico
+      codepen

-A tiny frontend only codepen.io inspired code editor with live preview and sharing
+and it's a tiny frontend-only codepen.io inspired code editor with live preview and sharing.

+Let me know your ideas for improvements as issues and feel free to send pull requests!